-Reviewable national security actions include a wide range of transactions involving influence over an Australian entity or business.30 Because this captures such a broad range of things, FIRB has provided some guidance as to when it is recommended that approval be sought.31
+Reviewable national security actions include a wide range of transactions involving influence over an Australian entity or business.32 Because this captures such a broad range of things, the FIRB has provided guidance as to when it is recommended that approval be sought.33

 We assess these transactions case by case.
-However, as a matter of market practice, when an offshore transaction is not otherwise captured by the FI legislation, we are not generally seeing people apply for these voluntary approvals.
+However, as a matter of market practice, if an offshore transaction is not otherwise captured by the FI legislation, these approvals are only applied for when there is uncertainty as to whether the target business constitutes a national security business.